-CMS administers the Medicare, Mediciad and SCHIP (State Children's Health Insurance Program) programs.
+CMS administers the Medicare, Medicaid, and SCHIP (State Children's Health Insurance Program) programs.

-The mission of Disability is Natural is to encourage new ways of thinking about developmental disabilities, in the belief that our attitudes drives our actions, ,and changes in our attitudes and actions can help create a society where all children and adults with developmental disabilitieshave opportunities to live the lives of their dreams, included in all areas of life.
-The Disability is Natural web site is brought to you by Kathie Snow and BraveHeart Press, Kathie’s family-owned small business.
+The mission of Disability is Natural is to encourage new ways of thinking about developmental disabilities, in the belief that our attitudes drive our actions, and changes in our attitudes and actions can help create a society where all children and adults with developmental disabilities have opportunities to live the lives of their dreams, included in all areas of life.
+The Disability is Natural website is brought to you by Kathie Snow and BraveHeart Press, Kathie’s family-owned small business.

 Disabilities, Opportunities, Internetworking & Technology (DO-IT) serves to increase the success of people with disabilities in college and careers. promotes the use of accessible information technology and universal design, distributes publications and videos to freely use and reproduce for presentations and exhibits, and provides resources for K-12 educators, students with disabilities, librarians, employers, and parents and mentors.